BoltzExchange/boltz-backend/docs/deployment.md

   # Optional API endpoint of a MempoolSpace instance running on the chain of the configured client
   mempoolSpace = "https://mempool.space/api"

+  # The ZMQ endpoints for a chain can be configured here
+  # If they are not set, those endpoints are fetched via the "getzmqnotifications" RPC method of the node
+  zmqpubrawtx = "tcp://0.0.0.0:29000"
+  zmqpubrawblock = "tcp://0.0.0.0:29001"

+  # hashblock is not required and should only be used as fallback in case rawblock is not available
+  # zmqpubhashblock = ""

   [currencies.lnd]
   host = "127.0.0.1"